keymakercoin/keyminer/README.md

 There are two ways to receive mining rewards using this system.

-**1.** You will be paid 0.000492	 KEY for each block which is based on the listed price KEY.
+**1.** For every range assigned to your miner you will receive the current market price of KEY times 2500.

-**2.** If a puzzle is solved then the total balance minded will sent up to the amount found.
+**2.** If a puzzle is solved then each miner will receive double the amount of KEY based on the total balance.

 ### Settings